jsolinhdez/jsolinhdez/README.md

 - 👋 Hi, I’m @jsolinhdez
-- 👀 I’m interested in django
+- 👀 I’m interested in projects use laravel
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me jsolinhdez@gmail.com